 The IC SG3525 is a single package multi function PWM generator IC, the main operations of the respective pin outs are explained with the following points:

 Pin#1 and #2 (EA inputs): These are inputs of the built-in error amplifier of the IC.
 Pin#1 is the inverting input while pin#2 is the complementary non-inverting input.

-It's a simple opamp arrangement inside the IC whose output controls the PWM of the output.
-Thus these pin outs can be effectively used for correcting the output voltage of a converter.
+It's a simple op amp arrangement inside the IC which controls the PWM of the IC outputs at Pin#11 and Pin#14.
+Thus these EA pins 1 and 2 can be effectively configured for implementing an automatic the output voltage correction of a converter.

-It may be done by applying a sample voltage from the output through a voltage divider network to the non-inverting input of the opamp (pin#1).
+It is usually done by applying a feedback voltage from the output through a voltage divider network to the non-inverting input of the op amp (pin#1).

-The fed voltage should be adjusted to be just below the internal reference voltage value when the output is normal.....
+The feedback voltage should be adjusted to be just below the internal reference voltage value (5.1 V) when the output is normal.

-now if the output voltage increases, the sample voltage would also increase and at some point exceed the reference limit, prompting the IC to take necessary corrective measures so that the voltage is restricted to the normal level.
+Now, if the output voltage tends to increase above this set limit, the feedback voltage would also increase proportionately and at some point exceed the reference limit.
+This will prompt the IC to take necessary corrective measures by adjusting the output PWM, so that the voltage is restricted to the normal level.

 Pin#3 (Sync): This pinout can be used for synchronizing the IC with an external oscillator frequency.
 This is generally done when more than a single IC is used and requires to be controlled with a common oscillator frequency.